tgstation/tgstation-server/README.md

 winget --version
 ```

 If it returns an error that means you don't have winget.
-You can easily install it by running the following Windows Powershell commands:
+You can easily install it by running the following commands in an administrative Windows Powershell instance:
 ```
 Import-Module Appx
 Invoke-WebRequest -Uri https://www.nuget.org/api/v2/package/Microsoft.UI.Xaml/2.7.3 -OutFile .\microsoft.ui.xaml.2.7.3.zip